mail-to-nostr/mail-to-nostr/README.md

 Right now we are connected to following nostr relays:

+- wss://relay.damus.io
+- wss://nos.lol
-- relay.damus.io
+- wss://nostr.wine
-- nos.lol
+- wss://nostr.oxtr.dev
-- nostr.wine
+- wss://relay.snort.social
-- nostr.oxtr.dev
+- wss://relay.current.fyi

 If you point your client here you should get the direct messages.